 The trailhead to Breakneck Ridge is is right off road 9D.
 I’ve done this hike at least 10 times now and I love it.
 If you can reach the end of the Breakneck Ridge hike (white trail), you will come upon one of the coolest Fire Towers in New York called Beacon Tower (5-6 miles from the parking lot).

 3) Do the Bull Hill hike:

 What is it?

 This is one of the other popular Hudson Highlands State Park trails and it’s actually right next to Breakneck Ridge.
 There’s even connecting trails between these 2 hikes you can try.
 The trailhead to Bull Hill is easy to find off road 9D as well (it’s only 1 mile south from the Breakneck Ridge trailhead).

 I have an interesting tale to share regarding this trail.
 I was planning to hike up Breakneck Ridge one day and right before my hike began, a massive thunderstorm hit with torrential rain.
 I sat in my car waiting for it to end, but looking at the radar, it showed no signs of stopping, and so I had 2 choices:

 - Either go back home, which would lead to a lost day.

 - Or explore other hikes near Breakneck Ridge.

-I chose the latter and it turned out to be a wonderful choice as the Bull Hill Short Loop Trail is only 1 mile away and some parts of it intersect with Breakneck Ridge.
+I chose the latter and it turned out to be a wonderful choice as the Bull Hill Short Loop Trail (the full name of the trail) was right next to Breakneck Ridge.
+While it isn’t as difficult, I would actually say it’s more scenic, longer and for some people might be more fun to explore than Breakneck Ridge.